yourcelf/django-registration-defaults/README.rst

         template loader (it is enabled by default), you can include the templates by adding ``"registration_defaults"`` to your project's ``INSTALLED_APPS`` setting.
-Keep in mind that ``admin`` defines some templates for login/logout, so if you want to use consistent base templates and styling for all registration and login/logout functions, you should add ``registration_defaults`` before
-        ``django.contrib.admin`` so that it will take precedence::
+Keep in mind that ``admin`` defines some templates for changing and retrieving passwords, so if you want to use consistent base templates and styling for all registration and login/logout functions, you should add ``registration_defaults`` before ``django.contrib.admin`` so that it will take precedence::

             INSTALLED_APPS = (